-Weightlifters, powerlifters, and functional athletes are all at risk for injury.
-Injury is an inherent risk that we all must face on a daily basis.
-Weightlifters spend much of their training day in an overhead position, snatching, jerking, and pressing.
+Weightlifters, powerlifters, and functional fitness athletes are all at risk for injury.
+Weightlifters spend much of their training day in an overhead position performing snatches, jerks, and overhead presses.
 Powerlifters apply high amounts of stress on their shoulder complex through bench pressing, low bar squats, and assistance work.
-Even functional fitness athletes, who in addition to doing very similar movements as weightlifters and powerlifters, find themselves increasing the volume and intensity on numerous other exercises that can elicit optimal fitness with a side of injury.
+Even functional fitness athletes, who, in addition to doing similar movements as weightlifters and powerlifters, can find themselves increasing the volume and intensity on numerous other exercises that can elicit optimal fitness that may raise the risk of injury.

 The shoulder complex lies at the foundation of nearly every exercise that we perform.
-The shoulder complex consists of multiple joints that are stabilized by connective tissue, all of which allow for range of motion during movement:
+The shoulder complex consists of multiple joints that are stabilized by connective tissue, all of which allow for a range of motion during movement.

 - Glenohumeral Joint